 For those who falsely claim Indigeneity, you are doing so at the cost of opportunity for my child, myself or my relations, although I suspect you already know that.
 I can only say – shame on you.
 May you face the price for impinging on the last bastion of our sovereignty – our identity.

-BC Metis Nation order to rescind membership: David Bouchard MNBC membership rescinded
+BC Metis Nation order to rescind membership: David Bouchard MNBC membership application rescinded